dmcaulay/node-grafana/README.md

 };
 ```

 You will most likely need to update `elasticsearch.target` and `graphite.target`.
-You should also be aware that the proxy defaults to `secure: false`.
-Be sure to remove that if you're using `HTTPS` and your certificate is valid!
+The target points to your instances of elasticsearch and graphite.
+In this case elasticsearch is running locally on it's default port and graphite is running locally on 8880.

 ## Start